igor-ramazanov/binary-prediction/README.md

 While the answers keeping this algorithm build the frequency tables of ngramms with various size (tuning in code).

 To predict a binary it watch to the slice of the end of kept answers with size less than ngramm size by one.
-Then it choose more probable character from frequency table.
+Then it choose most probable character from frequency table.

 For creating .jar archive use "assembly" sbt command.
 .jar archive is applied.